oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 * **Milestone 1:** Creators should be able to see changes to an exploration’s metadata in the comparison view in the history tab.
 They should also be able to navigate through all the historical changes to a particular state (excluding changes that solely affect translations).
 * **Milestone 2:** Creators should be able to see a list of existing translations through the modal that pops up when they make changes to a published exploration, and should be able to edit those if the edits are easy to make.

 **Dependency on Release Schedule:** Some sections of this proposal may entail writing Beam jobs to update existing server data.
 The timeline should be arranged so that such jobs can be run and verified during the appropriate release cycle.
+Note that releases can be delayed by up to a month, and you should account for such delays in your timeline.

 **Proposal notes:**

 * The main thing that is important to demonstrate in the proposal for this project is good technical design skills.
-Strong proposals would first show a good understanding of the current system, and correctly describe the parts of it that are relevant to the relevant subproject, before suggesting the minimal changes that would be needed in order to achieve the desired functionality.
+Strong proposals would first show a good understanding of the current system, and correctly describe the parts of it that are relevant to the relevant subproject, before suggesting the changes that would be needed in order to achieve the desired functionality.
 * For (b), some precomputation may be needed in order to retrieve the version of the "previous change" quickly.
 * For (b), it would be useful to generalize the system so that one can go forward/back from any given state.
 This would allow additional useful functionality like clicking on a state in a particular version when it's shown in the history tab, and moving forward/back through its history.
 Be sure to handle state additions, deletions and renames correctly!